csun-comp587-s20/pelican/FINALREPORT.md

 write test suites to test Pelican's utility functionality.

 Code coverage was conducted with `coverage.py` (https://coverage.readthedocs.io/en/coverage-5.1/#).
+However, I was not able to get the coverage report for the specific files I've altered due to the internal workings of Pelican and the vast number of dependencies involved.

 ### Automated Testing
 Automated testing was not used for this project.